Top 10 SEO Ranking Factors [2021 Update]: What Matters To Google

 3. Page Load Speed

-Page speed is the time it takes to fully display all content on a specific page, not to be confused to ‘site speed’ which is a page speed for just a sample of page views on the whole website, and ‘time to first byte’, which is the time required to receive the first byte of data from the server.
+Page speed is the time it takes to fully display all content on a specific page, not to be confused with ‘site speed’ which is a page speed for just a sample of page views on the whole website, and ‘time to first byte’, which is the time required to receive the first byte of data from the server.

 You can monitor your page speed with Google’s PageSpeed Insights, and improve your site based on the suggestions provided.